imagej/imagej.github.io/pages/Fiji%2FDownloads.md

 [chat](chat "wikilink") or on the [forum](http://forum.imagej.net/c/development).

-{% endcapture %}

-{% include sidebox-right content=includecontent %}

-Fiji is distributed as a [portable application](wikipedia:Portable_application "wikilink").
+' %} Fiji is distributed as a [portable application](wikipedia:Portable_application "wikilink").
 That means that you do not have to run an installer; just download, unpack and start it.